What is endoscopy?

 A polyp is a non-cancerous growth on the inside lining of the colon.
 They vary in size from one millimetre to a few centimetres and can develop into cancer if left untreated.
 If a polyp is seen during the procedure, it may be removed using special instruments passed through the endoscope.
 The tissue is sent to a pathologist for examination under a microscope.
 Sometimes a polyp may not be removed endoscopically because it is too large or too difficult to reach - in such cases surgery may be required.

 What happens after colonoscopy?

 You will be monitored in the recovery area until the effects of the sedative medication have worn off.
 You may feel bloated because of the air inserted during the procedure and this will pass over the next few hours.
 Rarely, you may pass a small amount of blood, especially if biopsies are performed.

 Because of the sedation given, it is important that you do not drive, operate machinery, drink alcohol or make important decisions on the same day of the procedure.
 A friend or relative will be required to take you home.
 Full recovery is expected by the next day.

 Dr Ling will inform you of your test results on the day of the procedure.
 A follow-up appointment may be made to discuss the test results more fully.
 The results of any biopsies will usually take 1 week.

 What are potential complications of colonoscopy?

 Colonoscopy is a safe procedure.
 Despite the highest standard of practice, complications can occur.
 The following possible complications are listed to inform not to alarm.
 There may be other complications that are not listed.

 - Perforation of the colon

-Dr Mary Ling is GESA accredited in performing colonoscopy.
+Dr Mary Ling has undergone recertification by the Gastroenterological Society of Australia (GESA) to perform colonoscopy.
 Dr Ling performs colonoscopy at Brisbane Waters Private Hospital, Gosford Private Hospital and Gosford Private Endoscopy Centre on the Central Coast.